nestauk/svizzle/packages/components/ui/src/a11y/menu/README.md

 Props:
 - `A11yMenuDriver`
 	- `defaults`: Will be merged with factory-default settings.
 See `settings.js`.
-	- `targetSelector`: Effects will bind to the first element selected by this.
-Default value is `'html'`.
 	- `useLocalStorage`: When true, settings are stored in browser's local storage and loaded on landing.
 - `A11yMenu`
 	- `_screen`: Receives the `_screen` store from `<ScreenSensor/>`.